pink-junkjard/hyperfiddle/README.md

 ### Hyperfiddle.net

 [hyperfiddle.net](http://hyperfiddle.net/) is a WYSIWYG editor for building Hyperfiddle app-values ("hyperfiddles").
-It is also a better Datomic Console - an interactive query builder, entity explorer and can be attached to an arbitrary Datomic database without changing it.
+It is also a better Datomic Console - an interactive query builder, entity explorer and can be attached to an arbitrary Datomic database without alterations.
 It heavily leans on d/with as a transaction staging area, including a notion of branching and discard.

 ![](http://i.imgur.com/v3cmewv.png)